michaeltrefry/Yapplr/Yapplr.Api/Production-Deployment-Guide.md

 - Horizontal scaling
 - Caching strategies

-This guide ensures your Postr application is production-ready with reliable email functionality!
+This guide ensures your Yapplr application is production-ready with reliable email functionality!